 “Revolutions are the locomotives of history,” wrote Karl Marx.
 As the ongoing turmoil of the Middle East reminds us, revolutions have the power to reshape the political order of the world more than any other social, economic, or cultural forces.
 Most states today were born out of a revolution.
 But what exactly is a revolution?

-The Age of Thomas Jefferson spanned the years roughly 1770 to 1820, some of the most exciting and tumultuous in American and European history.
-During this half century, such world-changing events as the American and French Revolutions and the transatlantic Enlightenment stretched people's thinking into many new and unexpected directions.
+The American Enlightenment spanned the years roughly 1770 to 1820, some of the most exciting and tumultuous in American and European history.
+During this half century, such world-changing events as the American, Haitian, and French Revolutions, and the transatlantic Enlightenment stretched people's thinking into many new and unexpected directions.

 From Sally Hemings to Barack Obama, this course explores the ways that racial identity has been experienced, represented, and contested throughout American history.
 Engaging historical, legal, and literary texts and films, we will examine the major historical transformations that have shaped our understandings of racial identity.